HQC-Teamwork-Baloons-Pop-6/HQC-Teamwork-Baloons-Pop-6/Refactoring Documentation.md

          {
          }
 ```
-28. Simplified some `if-else` nesting to reduce cyclomatic complexity.
+27. Simplified some `if-else` nesting to reduce cyclomatic complexity.
+28. Renamed word `baloon` in classes and project names to `balloon`.
+29. Added <summary> to class headers.